The classical three days tour to Peloponnese and central Greece Tour Greece!

 Ancient Olympia: The original Olympic games, held in the summer of 776 B.C. at the sanctuary of Zeus in Olympia, are widely believed to be the first precisely dated events in the annals of ancient Greece.
 It is a tradition as old as history: Athletes from distant lands gather to test their mettle before throngs of cheering fans.

-Every four years for more than a millennium approx 3 century AD, rival and often warring city states put aside their differences and invoked a sacred truce.
-The kingdoms (city states) sent their fastest, their strongest, their most skillful men to compete for personal bragging rights and homeland pride.
+Every four years for more than a millennium approx 3 century AD, rival and often warring city-states put aside their differences and invoked a sacred truce.
+The kingdoms (city-states) sent their fastest, their strongest, their most skillful men to compete for personal bragging rights and homeland pride.
 The greatest Olympic athletes were known throughout Greece, their likenesses re-created in sculpture and on pottery for the ages.

-The Olympics disappeared for more than 1,500 years due to tyranie in Greece, and were reborn in 1896 in Athens, Greece.
+The Olympics disappeared for more than 1,500 years due to tyranny in Greece and were reborn in 1896 in Athens, Greece.
 Since then, repeatedly every 4 years they’ve traveled to cities around the world and drawn an increasingly global field of competitors, as well as an increasingly global audience.
 The year 2004, came home once again to Greece, as the Summer Olympics return to Athens.
 Lunch and drive to Delphi through a picturesque way.
 Overnight.

 Day 3: Delphi | Arachova | Thieves | Livadia | Athens

-Delphi Greece is one of the most important archaeological sites of Greece, the most important in ancient world, and accordingly, it seems to appear in the itinerary of every traveler who is attracted to the oracle that influenced affairs in the known world for over a thousand years.
+Delphi Greece is one of the most important archaeological sites of Greece, the most important in the ancient world, and accordingly, it seems to appear in the itinerary of every traveler who is attracted to the oracle that influenced affairs in the known world for over a thousand years.

 Greece tours private chauffeur will drive you through the fertile plain of Beotia, passing through THERMOPYLAE (hot gates) about 220 km from Athens, the place that the battle of the 300Spartans and LEONIDES took place.

 Visit the modern memorial to King Leonidas on one side of the highway that shows the Spartan King on the top of a memorial wall with the words “Molon Lavei” written under the statue.
 The phrase means, “Come and get it”, this is the phrase that Leonidas said to the Persian king Xerxes when he told Leonidas to hand over his weapons.
 The phrase has become a slogan of defiance all over the world.
-Shortly After the battle the ancient memorial was placed just across the highway from the modern memorial.
+Shortly After the battle, the ancient memorial was placed just across the highway from the modern memorial.
 It is a small carved stone plaque that says, “Stranger, tell the Spartans that we lay here obedient to their laws”.
-This ancient memorial is on the small hill across the national road from the modern one, and KAMENA VOURLA.
+This ancient memorial is on a small hill across the national road from the modern one and KAMENA VOURLA.

-Arrive at Delphi, the centre of Ancient World – the «Omphalos» (Navel of Earth) – whose prestige extended far beyond the boundaries of the Hellenic World.
+Arrive at Delphi, the center of Ancient World – the «Omphalos» (Navel of Earth) – whose prestige extended far beyond the boundaries of the Hellenic World.
 On the slopes of Mount Parnassus, in a landscape of unparalleled beauty and majesty, lie the ruins of the Sanctuary of Apollo Pythios.

-Celebrate now the glory of Delphi , Argolis, and the Olympics, ancient and new, in this gallery of images of the original fields of dreams ….
+Celebrate now the glory of Delphi, Argolis, and the Olympics, ancient and new, in this gallery of images of the original fields of dreams ….